-If you are wanting to pursue a child custody modification then there is no better group of attorneys to consider hiring than those with the Law Office of Bryan Fagan, PLLC.
+If you want to pursue a child custody modification, then there is no better group of attorneys to consider hiring than those with the Law Office of Bryan Fagan, PLLC.
 Our office combines the experience of successfully handling modification cases for clients across all of southeast Texas and the advocacy and understanding of the sort of difficulties you and your family are facing.
 A free of charge consultation is available with one of our licensed family law attorneys six days a week.
 Please contact us today to learn more about our office and how we can assist you and your family.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”

-Other Articles you may be interested:
+Other Articles you may be interested in:

-- How Much Will My Texas Divorce Cost?
+- How Much Will My Texas Child Custody Case Cost?

-Law Office of Bryan Fagan, PLLC | Houston, Texas Divorce Lawyers
+Law Office of Bryan Fagan, PLLC | Houston, Texas Child Custody Lawyers

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding divorce, it's important to speak with one of our Houston, TX Divorce Lawyers right away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding child custody, it's important to speak with one of our Houston, TX child custody lawyers right away to protect your rights.

-Our divorce lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our child custody lawyers in Houston, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles Divorce cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles child custody cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.